LaurentDardenne/Template/README.md

 ```Powershell
     Write-Debug 'Test' #<%REMOVE%>
 ```
-In this case, the presence of this directive does not require to transform the source code.
+In this case, the presence of this directive does not require to transform the source code before to execute it.

 For this example, the directives require a transformation :
 ```Powershell